wnsgh2937/Arduino-nerf-turret-InTurretSting/README.md

 ## Install
 Just download the code and libraries.
-And import "In_turret_Sting" code to Arudino board.
+And import "In_turret_Sting" arduino code to Arudino board.

 ## Video
 [This](https://youtu.be/yleDrqbNKQg) is my test video <br>